phetsims/proportion-playground/doc/model.md

 # Necklace scenes

-Uses the GCD of the round/square bead counts to determine how many repetitions there will be, e.g.:
+Uses the GCD of the round/square bead counts to determine how many repetitions there will be, i.e.:

 1. (squareCount/gcd) square beads,
 2. (roundCount/gcd) round beads,
-3. Repeat steps 1,2 until it there are (gcd) copies.
+3. Repeat steps 1,2 until there are (gcd) copies.

 # Paint scenes